Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 These events are mostly sent to the World, the interface between theTool and the different devices — hardware or software — that it controls.
 They can also occasionally be sent to other parts of theTool.

-For that the scheduler loops forever, executing an "infinite" sequence of steps (each taken into a finite set of steps).
+For that the scheduler loops forever, executing sequences of steps (each taken into a finite set of steps).
 The events that shall be emitted at each of these steps are specified as a sequence of instructions (a program) written in the theTool Intermediate Low-level Language (theLanguage).
 So, each step is associated to a theLanguage program.